devyanshnayak/lutris-alpinelinux/README.md

+## \\this project is under devlopment and currently doesnt install pakages
 # lutris-alpinelinux
 I was using alpine linux as a main OS with kde but Its community and other repos doesn't have lutris so here is apkbuild file for alpine linux